OpenTrafficCam/OTVision/README.md

 - `--new-track-thresh`: Threshold for creating new tracks (default: 0.7)
 - `--track-buffer`: Number of frames to keep lost tracks in buffer (default: 30)
 - `--match-thresh`: Threshold for track matching using appearance features (default: 0.8)
+- `--reid-model-path`: Path to re-identification model file for enhanced tracking through occlusions (optional)

+#### BoT-SORT Re-Identification (Re-ID) Functionality

+BoT-SORT now supports re-identification models to improve tracking performance, especially in challenging scenarios with occlusions, crowded scenes, or long-term disappearances.
+When a re-ID model is provided via the `--reid-model-path` parameter, BoT-SORT will:

+- Extract appearance features from detected objects using the re-ID model
+- Use appearance similarity in addition to motion and IoU for track association
+- Better handle identity switches and track fragmentation
+- Improve tracking accuracy in crowded scenes

+**Re-ID Model Compatibility:** BoT-SORT uses the same re-ID model format as SMILEtrack, allowing you to use the same model file for both trackers.

 #### YAML Configuration for BoT-SORT